ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/mobile-app-development/recommended target="_blank" rel="noopener noreferrer">App Development</a></h1>
 <h3>1.
-How to Remotely Control a Real iPhone from the Browser - <a href="https://medium.com/@diegohenrick/how-to-remotely-control-a-real-iphone-from-the-browser-6a42d68b0e8d?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+20 React Native Tricks Every Developer Should Know - <a href="https://medium.com/skillstuff/20-react-native-tricks-every-developer-should-know-1205e25f8fc1?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Diego Henrick`**
+✍️ **posted by `TechByRahmat`**

-<blockquote>This article will help you make real iOS devices available to remote control through any web browser.
+<blockquote>The small techniques that can make your apps faster, cleaner, and significantly easier to maintain.
-Continue reading on Medium »</blockquote>
+Continue reading on Skill Stuff »</blockquote>

 <h3>2.
-Membangun Aplikasi Todo List Offline dengan Flutter: Menguasai SharedPreferences dan State… - <a href="https://medium.com/@rifaldiricky27/membangun-aplikasi-todo-list-offline-dengan-flutter-menguasai-sharedpreferences-dan-state-d08936bfb67f?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Rise of PWAs and the Quiet Decline of Mobile App Stores - <a href="https://medium.com/@mrhotfix/the-rise-of-pwas-and-the-quiet-decline-of-mobile-app-stores-4039bdc2aa0f?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rifaldi Ricky`**
+✍️ **posted by `Jesus Perez Mojica (Mr. Hotfix)`**

-<blockquote>Pernahkah kamu membuat aplikasi sederhana, memasukkan data ke dalamnya, tapi begitu aplikasinya ditutup, semua datanya hilang?
-Itulah yang…
+<blockquote>In 2026, Progressive Web Apps are gaining ground as a lightweight, universal alternative to native apps, while Google Play and the App…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Menjelajah Banyak Layar di Flutter: Memahami Navigasi dan BottomNavigationBar - <a href="https://medium.com/@rifaldiricky27/menjelajah-banyak-layar-di-flutter-memahami-navigasi-dan-bottomnavigationbar-f7bad25a657f?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+DXB APPS — Best Mobile App Development Company Delivering Intelligent Mobile Solutions - <a href="https://medium.com/@nesoyor850/dxb-apps-best-mobile-app-development-company-delivering-intelligent-mobile-solutions-6da3ae0d1a3e?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rifaldi Ricky`**
+✍️ **posted by `DXB APPS`**

-<blockquote>Setelah sukses membuat aplikasi interaktif di tugas sebelumnya, saya dihadapkan pada satu realitas penting: hampir tidak ada aplikasi di…
+<blockquote>The digital landscape has transformed how businesses interact with their customers.
+With smartphones becoming the primary tool for…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Your Flutter App Can Talk to Hardware — Here’s How to Connect Any BLE Device from Scratch - <a href="https://medium.com/@alaxhenry0121/your-flutter-app-can-talk-to-hardware-heres-how-to-connect-any-ble-device-from-scratch-3df1ec78c20c?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+1xBet Nepal: Complete Guide for Nepali Users (2026) - <a href="https://medium.com/@xbetnp012/1xbet-nepal-complete-guide-for-nepali-users-2026-412e4e34cfb3?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jeffery Alexandro Henry`**
+✍️ **posted by `1Xbet Npr`**

-<blockquote>Flutter BLE Integration A to Z: Scan, Connect, Read, Write, and Notify in One Article
+<blockquote>Online betting has become a popular topic among sports fans in Nepal, especially during major cricket and football tournaments.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Flutter vs React Native 2026: Choose the Right Framework in 10 Minutes - <a href="https://medium.com/@alaxhenry0121/flutter-vs-react-native-2026-choose-the-right-framework-in-10-minutes-567dc770cd26?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Getting an Expo SDK 56 App Running on a Real Device - <a href="https://ajmeese7.medium.com/getting-an-expo-sdk-56-app-running-on-a-real-device-ba29e20b6210?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jeffery Alexandro Henry`**
+✍️ **posted by `Aaron Meese`**

-<blockquote>I Tried Both Flutter and React Native in 2026 — Here’s the Honest Truth Nobody Tells You
+<blockquote>Modernizing an old app to the newest SDK turns up a few gotchas the docs never connect for you.
 Continue reading on Medium »</blockquote>

 <h3>6.
-How to Deploy Local Web Applications on Windows Without Exposing Source Code or Credentials - <a href="https://blog.devops.dev/how-to-deploy-local-web-applications-on-windows-without-exposing-source-code-or-credentials-b5d2d76fee92?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Fast Payout Online Casino Singapore — Why Players Choose Momo Win - <a href="https://medium.com/@momowin1231/fast-payout-online-casino-singapore-why-players-choose-momo-win-3fb16e89012d?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Zameel Amjed`**
+✍️ **posted by `Momo Win`**

-<blockquote>Most web applications are designed to run on servers.
+<blockquote>Online casino players in Singapore often look for one thing before anything else: fast and reliable payouts.
-Continue reading on DevOps.dev »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>7.
-Flutter vs React Native: Which Framework Should You Choose for Your Next Mobile App? - <a href="https://medium.com/@appivanta/flutter-vs-react-native-which-framework-should-you-choose-for-your-next-mobile-app-9116f6ae6472?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Android Has Entered the Agentic Era: The Biggest Shift I’ve Seen in 8 Years - <a href="https://medium.com/@fabriciodiask/android-has-entered-the-agentic-era-the-biggest-shift-ive-seen-in-8-years-cd91a7609d02?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Appivanta`**
+✍️ **posted by `Fabricio Nogueira`**

-<blockquote>Flutter vs React Native: Which Framework Should You Choose for Your Next Mobile App?
+<blockquote>From XML to Compose, from Java to Kotlin, every wave reshaped how we build.
+But the move from UI-driven to agent-driven isn’t just another…
 Continue reading on Medium »</blockquote>

 <h3>8.
-Understanding const in Dart & Flutter (From a Confused Flutter Newbie) - <a href="https://medium.com/@syahrialzaidan/understanding-const-in-dart-flutter-from-a-confused-flutter-newbie-eac4d32e8fe9?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Writing Duplicate Shimmer UIs in Flutter: There’s a Better Way - <a href="https://medium.com/@mr.kartikhadiya1617/stop-writing-duplicate-shimmer-uis-in-flutter-theres-a-better-way-d13d18e9c161?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mochamad Syahrial Alzaidan`**
+✍️ **posted by `Hadiya Kartik`**

-<blockquote>When I first started learning Flutter, one thing kept showing up everywhere:
+<blockquote>Every Flutter developer has been here.
+You build a screen, it looks great, and then someone says: “Can we add a loading state?”
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
-How I Debugged a BLE Connectivity Bug in 10 Minutes Using Real-Time Logs - <a href="https://bleadvertiserapp.medium.com/how-i-debugged-a-ble-connectivity-bug-in-10-minutes-using-real-time-logs-a676808f8b8f?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Google Just Fixed Your Phone.
+You Probably Won’t Get the Fix for Months. - <a href="https://medium.com/@ahsanmg/google-just-fixed-your-phone-you-probably-wont-get-the-fix-for-months-c2caeec66657?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `BLE Advertiser`**
+✍️ **posted by `Ahsan`**

-<blockquote>It was the third day of the same bug.
+<blockquote>Photo by Solen Feyissa on Unsplash
 Continue reading on Medium »</blockquote>

 <h3>2.
-The Universe Finally Relented: Why Alexander Zverev’s Roland Garros Truimph is a lesson for all of… - <a href="https://medium.com/@tedhealers/the-universe-finally-relented-why-alexander-zverevs-roland-garros-truimph-is-a-lesson-for-all-of-2814c3f5975a?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Getting an Expo SDK 56 App Running on a Real Device - <a href="https://ajmeese7.medium.com/getting-an-expo-sdk-56-app-running-on-a-real-device-ba29e20b6210?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `TED HEALERS`**
+✍️ **posted by `Aaron Meese`**

-<blockquote>The narrative arc of modern sports rarely bows to simple justice.
-Instead, it usually demands a pound of flesh—an agonizing toll of public…
+<blockquote>Modernizing an old app to the newest SDK turns up a few gotchas the docs never connect for you.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Ditch READ_CONTACTS Forever: Android 17’s Secure Contact Picker - <a href="https://navczydev.medium.com/ditch-read-contacts-forever-android-17s-secure-contact-picker-24c5c69b3b51?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Kotlin 2.4 Collection Literals and Deep Dive into Type Inference - <a href="https://medium.com/@chanzmao/kotlin-2-4-collection-literals-and-deep-dive-into-type-inference-8694c954a884?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nav Singh`**
+✍️ **posted by `chanzmao`**

-<blockquote>In this article, we will learn how to implement the new Contact Picker introduced in Android17.
+<blockquote>The evolution of Kotlin has always been driven by a single core philosophy: making code more readable, expressive, and safe without…
 Continue reading on Medium »</blockquote>

 <h3>4.
-MVVM vs MVI in Android Development: Who Wins in 2026? - <a href="https://medium.com/@nisar.bahoo123456/mvvm-vs-mvi-in-android-development-who-wins-in-2026-dee3fe33b73b?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Android Has Entered the Agentic Era: The Biggest Shift I’ve Seen in 8 Years - <a href="https://medium.com/@fabriciodiask/android-has-entered-the-agentic-era-the-biggest-shift-ive-seen-in-8-years-cd91a7609d02?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nisar Bahoo`**
+✍️ **posted by `Fabricio Nogueira`**

-<blockquote>Android architecture discussions often end up in one debate: MVVM or MVI?
+<blockquote>From XML to Compose, from Java to Kotlin, every wave reshaped how we build.
+But the move from UI-driven to agent-driven isn’t just another…
 Continue reading on Medium »</blockquote>

 <h3>5.
+The task shapes the strategy: Kotlin select expressions in practice - <a href="https://proandroiddev.com/the-task-shapes-the-strategy-kotlin-select-expressions-in-practice-b98bc53b5f15?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Daniil Chernyaev`**

+<blockquote>How changing requirements reshapes async coordination in Kotlin — a walkthrough with select expressions
+Continue reading on ProAndroidDev »</blockquote>

-Concrete x BitGo: Unlocking Institutional Access to On-Chain Yield - <a href="https://medium.com/@chakarkhan0987/concrete-x-bitgo-unlocking-institutional-access-to-on-chain-yield-7e3f2519e04c?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6.
+Mastering Kotlin Flows: StateFlow, SharedFlow and Core Operators - <a href="https://avik-sharma-chy.medium.com/mastering-kotlin-flows-stateflow-sharedflow-and-core-operators-ab40c93fd27c?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chakarkhan`**
+✍️ **posted by `Avik Sharma Chowdhury`**

-<blockquote>The digital asset industry is entering a new phase of growth, driven by increasing institutional participation and demand for secure…
+<blockquote>A practical guide to understanding hot and cold flows, encapsulation, and the essential operators every Android developer needs
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>
 <h3>1.
-Proxmox Quietly Dropped an iOS App, and Homelab Owners Are Feeling Weirdly Seen - <a href="https://infosecwriteups.com/proxmox-quietly-dropped-an-ios-app-and-homelab-owners-are-feeling-weirdly-seen-e08c413be824?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to run one Appium test on Android and iOS without forking your framework - <a href="https://medium.com/@mayvinr/how-to-run-one-appium-test-on-android-and-ios-without-forking-your-framework-a7cf1f55f3e7?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mr.PlanB`**
+✍️ **posted by `Mayvin Ramasawmy`**

-<blockquote>The app nobody expected to find
+<blockquote>Your test suite runs on Android.
+Clean, green, reliable.
+Then someone asks the obvious question: “Can we run these on iOS too?”
-Continue reading on InfoSec Write-ups »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-Building A Product From Start To Finish Part 1: The Idea - <a href="https://medium.com/@mohamethseck/building-a-product-from-start-to-finish-part-1-the-idea-1956889dad19?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+27 New iOS 27 Features That Will Change How You Actually Use Your iPhone - <a href="https://medium.com/the-useful-tech/27-new-ios-27-features-that-will-change-how-you-actually-use-your-iphone-b923ff4028cb?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mohameth Seck`**
+✍️ **posted by `The Useful Tech`**

-<blockquote>This is part of my series and journey of building my ideas and finding ways to monetize them.
-I’ve been documenting the journey on YouTube.
+<blockquote>Everything Apple announced in the keynote and everything they didn’t
-Continue reading on Medium »</blockquote>
+Continue reading on The Useful Tech »</blockquote>

 <h3>3.
-One Config to Rule Them All: Shipping Siri Shortcuts in a React Native App Without Losing My Mind - <a href="https://mobigaurav.medium.com/one-config-to-rule-them-all-shipping-siri-shortcuts-in-a-react-native-app-without-losing-my-mind-d4892414af5d?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building an iOS 27 Developer Guide: Tracking Every Beta, API and Breaking Change - <a href="https://medium.com/@christiandrapaz/building-an-ios-27-developer-guide-tracking-every-beta-api-and-breaking-change-e421f7b888b7?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gaurav Kumar`**
+✍️ **posted by `Christian Drapatz`**

-<blockquote>How we went from “Hey Siri, open my app” being literally impossible in React Native to a single JSON file generating native Swift App…
+<blockquote>If you develop for Apple platforms, you know how quickly information gets scattered across release notes, WWDC sessions, developer…
 Continue reading on Medium »</blockquote>

 <h3>4.
-System Design for Mobile Apps — Where Do You Even Start? - <a href="https://ranveergour781.medium.com/system-design-for-mobile-apps-where-do-you-even-start-65e248ab3c82?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+WWDC Day 1 Was Not Just About AI.
+Here’s What iOS Developers Should Watch - <a href="https://medium.com/@rushikeshsuradkar2000/wwdc-day-1-was-not-just-about-ai-heres-what-ios-developers-should-watch-cece6145ff4f?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ranveer Singh Gour`**
+✍️ **posted by `Rushikesh`**

-<blockquote>A beginner-friendly guide that connects the dots between code and architecture
+<blockquote>Siri AI, App Intents, Shortcuts, SwiftUI, Xcode, and why Apple is moving toward system-level intelligence.
 Continue reading on Medium »</blockquote>

 <h3>5.
-MVVM-CS Architecture for iOS: Part 2 Bridging UIKit and SwiftUI - <a href="https://medium.com/@tommysadiqhinrichsen/mvvm-cs-architecture-for-ios-part-2-bridging-uikit-and-swiftui-370cb996b4e5?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+WWDC 2026: Apple Is Finally Turning Siri Into a Real AI Assistant - <a href="https://medium.com/@techverma/wwdc-2026-apple-is-finally-turning-siri-into-a-real-ai-assistant-2e95696f2379?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tommy Sadiq Hinrichsen`**
+✍️ **posted by `TechVerma`**

-<blockquote>Tommy Sadiq Hinrichsen | @tommysadiqhinrichsen
+<blockquote>For years, Siri has struggled to keep up with modern AI assistants.
+While ChatGPT, Gemini, and Claude have transformed how people interact…
 Continue reading on Medium »</blockquote>

-<h3>6. iOS 27 Is Apple’s Most Ambitious Update in Years.
-Here’s Everything That’s Changing. - <a href="https://medium.com/apple-insides/ios-27-is-apples-most-ambitious-update-in-years-here-s-everything-that-s-changing-66b716c99a40?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6.
+Bitcoin at a Glance: Bitkit Widgets Are Now on Your Home Screen - <a href="https://blog.bitkit.to/bitcoin-at-a-glance-bitkit-widgets-are-now-on-your-home-screen-93cd03c59dae?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `apple insides`**
+✍️ **posted by `Synonym`**

-<blockquote>From a smarter Camera app to a foldable iPhone interface this isn’t just another yearly update.
-It’s a rethink.
+<blockquote>A redesigned widgets experience inside Bitkit, now available directly from your phone’s home screen.
-Continue reading on Apple Insides »</blockquote>
+Continue reading on Bitkit »</blockquote>